MicrosoftDocs/trace-processor-docs/trace-processor/tutorial.md

 ---
 title: Access trace data - .NET TraceProcessing
-description: In this tutorial, learn to to access trace data using TraceProcessor.
+description: In this tutorial, learn how to access trace data using TraceProcessor.
 author: davidmatson
 manager: maiak
 ms.author: davidmatson